 RSSI Sensitivity Limit¶

 This is the lowest theoretical RSSI value that can be distinguished by the radio receiver.
-It is displayed in the ELRS.lua when you select the packet rate, because different packet rates and frequency bands have different sensitivity limits.
+It is displayed next to the packet rate in the ELRS.lua script, as different packet rates and frequency bands have different sensitivity limits.
 Lower rates are more sensitive, -123dBm for 25Hz 915MHz up to -105dBm for 500Hz 2400MHz.
 This gives you the limit you know you can't fly below.

 RSSI and LQI are included already in the protocol used to communicate to the flight controller, so the "RSSI Channel" on the Receiver tab should be set to Disabled.
 RSSI_ADC / "Analog RSSI input" on the Configuration tab should also be disabled.